ShatteredJade/congenial-goggles/README.md

 ## Residences

 Residences are a large group in which buckets reside.
 For example; 'Ryan's College Fund' may reside within a larger residence called 'Children's College Funds', where you may have multiple funds for multiple children

+## Instructions

+PyInquirer is depended upon to help handle user input and menu navigation, and runs on Python version 3.9

+You can either install PyInquirer with

+  pip install pyinquirer

+or install using requirements.txt

+  pip install -r requirements.txt